mne-tools/mne-python/doc/source/index.rst

 MNE Home
 ========

-MNE is a Python package for processing magnetoencephalography data (MEG) and electroencephalography (EEG) and.
+MNE is a software package for processing magnetoencephalography data (MEG) and electroencephalography (EEG).
 It includes python code for reading and writing FIF files produced by Neuromag MEG systems or converted from other file formats.